massexchange/MXEngineering/4C Integration.md

 * An `Order` is how we represent supply or demand entered into a `Market`.
 An order represents the intention of an `Organization` to buy/sell some amount of a certain `Asset` in a `Market`, at some price.

+* A `Match` is the outcome of a market transaction; it represents an intersection of supply and demand, on terms meeting the requirements of both sides.
+Matches are analogous to non-preemptible orders in traditional media buys.

 * An `Asset` is what we call media that is bought and sold.
+It represents the right to show an ad, in a particular place, to some audience, at a certain time.
 It is composed of `Attributes` and additional information, like the date and time.

-An `Attribute` represents some piece of information about the asset. `Attributes` in turn have `Types`, which can be thought of as classifications of information about assets.
-This is displayed in the UI in the format of `Type: Attribute Value`, ie, `Network: AMC`.
+* An `Attribute` represents some piece of information about the asset.
+This can be any sort of information, for any sort of asset.
+For example, to use a fruit market analogy, if its green, if its an apple, if its large or small.
+Splitting up information about assets in this way allows us to search through them in useful ways.
+We talk about attributes in the format `Type: Attribute Value`, ie, `Network: AMC`.

-* A `Match` is the outcome of a market transaction; it represents an intersection of supply and demand, on terms meeting the requirements of both sides.
-Matches are analogous to non-preemptible orders in traditional media buys.
+* Attributes in turn have `Types`, which describe what sort of information attributes of that type convey about assets.
+In the same analogy, the types would be `Color`, `Fruit`, `Size`.
+Thinking about types allows us to measure the specificity (defined later) of an asset.

 #### Components